janehung04/v3/week09/lab/Readme.md

 Lab 4 will be done in teams using instructor-provided VMs.
 For lab 5, you will need a pair of VMs.
 That lab could be done in groups or individually.
 You will need the ability to provision 16 vCPUs (two VMs, 8 cVPUs each).

+Notes:
+Please start by provisioning your VM(s) at the start of class; a couple of g4dn VMs, smallest available, NVIDIA AMI, 400GB / volume).
+Be sure to validate your credits.
+We'll be starting with Lab 5.

+In addition, the link to the dataset is: https://w251hw05.s3.us-west-1.amazonaws.com/cinic.zip.
+This can be downloaded using wget, e.g. wget https://w251hw05.s3.us-west-1.amazonaws.com/cinic.zip.

 ### Lab 1.
 Automatic Mixed Precision (AMP)
 In this lab, we will start with a previously discussed [CINIC example](cinic.ipynb).
 You will need to add the [Torch AMP](https://pytorch.org/docs/stable/amp.html) to the code.
 Please change the code to set the GPU number (0), increase the batch size to fill the GPU, and use a heavier network (resnet152).
 Does AMP improve performance?
 Does it allow you to increase batch size while training?